blimpio/blimp-workers/README.md

 # Blimp Workers
 Blimp workers using Vagrant with VirtualBox and Digital Ocean providers.
+This is an experimental setup not currently in our production environments.

 ## Plugins
 This makes use of two Vagrant plugins which can be installed by doing: